Paul Thurrott says Consumer Reports has pulled its recommendations for Microsoft’s Surface products, citing an industry-worst failure rate.

 A third benefit of extended review periods, is that a reviewer can find something they are so comfortable with, that they are happy to spend their own money on.
 It’s because I spent quality time with Apple hardware I chose to buy that brand later.

-Something similar happened when I borrowed the HP Spectre.
+Something similar happened with the HP Spectre.
 I loved it so much that I’m writing this post on mine.

 I didn’t see anything wrong with the review Surface Book.
 But I only had it for a little over a week.
 I did notice a minor hiccup with the Surface Pro 3, but didn’t write about it at the time because it happened once and just may have been user error.
 A longer review might have shown me it was a device problem.